top of page

 We'll send you all the information you need upon enrolment or you can find out more now by clicking the TOTUM logo below

-We are enrolling for online courses commencing on Monday 3rd June and Monday 16th September 2024
+We are enrolling for HICAT online courses commencing on Monday 3rd February and Monday 7th April 2025

-We also have online courses planned to commence in November 2024 you may ask to join the waiting list for these courses and will be advised when enrolments open...
+We also have further online courses planned to commence Summer/Autumn 2025 you may ask to join the waiting list for these courses and will be advised when enrolments open...

 If we can be of any further support or assistance please contact us